 Bowl Meals – Breakfast bowls are my jam, but “bowl meals” are actually great any time of the day.
 Here’s the idea: grab whatever protein, vegetable, and sauce you have in the fridge and pile them on top of a bowl of rice.
 Heat, eat, and be happy.
 They’re so fast and easy and you can make “one offs” to accommodate whatever leftovers you have on hand.
 At least 50% of my meals follow this format.
 Some of my favorites include: Poor Man’s Burrito Bowls, Pineapple Sriracha Breakfast Bowls, Spicy Tuna Guacamole Bowls, Sweet and Spicy Chicken Bowls, and Bibimbap.

 Soups and Stews – Okay, this one is not going to be news for anyone living in Louisiana because we add rice to everything, but I’m sure there are a lot of people out there who don’t know how much a simple scoop of cooked rice can add to a bowl of soup or stew.
 If you don’t have a nice loaf of crusty bread to dip in your soup, add a scoop of rice instead!
 This is perfect for when you have just a small amount of rice that needs to be used.
-Try adding scoop of cooked rice to Golden Coconut Lentil Soup, African Peanut Stew, 30 Minute Posole, Slow cooker Black Bean Stew, Weeknight Black Bean Chili, or Mexican Red Lentil Stew.
+Try adding scoop of cooked rice to Golden Coconut Lentil Soup, Vegan Peanut Stew, 30 Minute Posole, Slow cooker Black Bean Stew, Weeknight Black Bean Chili, or Mexican Red Lentil Stew.

-Casseroles and Skillet Meals – Similar to fried rice, day old rice is actually ideal for casseroles and skillet meals.
+Casseroles and Skillet Meals – Similar to fried rice, day-old rice is actually ideal for casseroles and skillet meals.
 The grains are slightly dryer and more firm, allowing them to mix easily with other ingredients and absorb extra liquid and flavor.
 So, turn last night’s leftovers into a whole new meal with a comforting casserole, or quick skillet meal.
 Try Broccoli Cheddar Casserole, Beef Burrito Casserole, Southwest Chicken Skillet, or Cheesy Chicken and Vegetable Rice Casserole.